Immigrants from Eastern Asia Social Profile

 What is Immigrants from Eastern Asia percentage of population currently married in the United States?

-Immigrants from Eastern Asia percentage of population currently married in the United States is 48.3%, which is good, ranking it 78th out of 347 demographic groups.
+Immigrants from Eastern Asia percentage of population currently married in the United States is 48.2%, which is exceptional, ranking it 73rd out of 347 demographic groups.

 What is Immigrants from Eastern Asia percentage of population currently divorced or separated in the United States?